atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Documentation/Visualization

-    1.  **TODO** possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation

-    2.  **TODO** push new best model log directory with saved model, new model evolution results and new prediction token distribution
+    1.  **TODO** push new best model log directory with saved model, new model evolution results and new prediction token distribution

-    3.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies
+    2.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

-    4.  include overview section in ./src to summarize all sentiment and argumentation techniques
+    3.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    5.  add test scripts to ensure constant sanity checks
+    4.  add test scripts to ensure constant sanity checks

-    6.  push final paper and bibtex when all is done, add global references to results from paper
+    5.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding